itsmarcotime/Forex_trading_system_in_Python/README.md

 5. [Questions](#questions)

 ## Description
-<h1 align="center">Welcome :shipit:</h1>
+<h1 align="center">Welcome. :shipit:</h1>

 <p>
-    This application is a robust trading system currently build for backtesting trading data by using trading strategies coded from scratch into the application.
+    The Python Forex Trading System is a robust python based event driven and live trading application for backtesting trading data by using trading strategies coded from scratch into the program itself.
 Current str
 </p>